MindK product academy

 #3.
 Set product vision and strategy

 The product vision is the blueprint that describes the primary concept and elements of a product.
 In short, a product vision defines where you are going.
-The key goal is to communicate the vision and motivate the teams (and stakeholders, investors, partners—and, in many cases, prospective customers) to contribute to making the vision a reality.
+The key goal is to communicate the vision and motivate the teams (and stakeholders, investors, partners, prospective customers) to contribute to making the vision a reality.

-The product vision board is the most straightforward way to capture a product’s vision and strategy.
+The product vision board is the most straightforward way to capture a vision and SaaS product strategy.
 It consists of five sections, where:

 • Target group refers to the market or market segment the product plans to focus on.